Phan Lưu Thế Sơn: International career

-In 2010, Thế Sơn was called up by coach Triệu Quang Hà to play for the Vietnam U-19's squad for the U-21 Thanh Niên Newspaper Cup.
-During the match between Vietnam and Singapore U-21 at Thống Nhất Stadium, in the 37th minute, from a distance of about 40m, Sơn turned behind and suddenly made a lob pass to the goal while goalkeeper Trần Anh Đức was going to attack, which led to an own goal.
+In 2010, Thế Sơn was called up by coach Triệu Quang Hà to play for Vietnam's under-19 national team for the U-21 Thanh Niên Newspaper Cup.
+During the match between Vietnam and Singapore's under-21 at Thống Nhất Stadium, in the 37th minute, from a distance of about 40m, Sơn turned behind and suddenly made a lob pass to the goal while goalkeeper Trần Anh Đức was going to attack, which led to an own goal.
 The coach then substituted him out.
 In the end of the match, Vietnam won 2–1, Triệu Quang Hà told the press in the conference room that it was simply a mistake of the young player, but concerns of match-fixing still raised.